dl6kbg/polarisation-switch/README.md

 * Vertical
 * RHCP
 * LHCP

-## Two relays left for additional control, i.e a 2x2 Antenna Switch (will add that later to the code)
+* Two relays left for additional control, i.e a 2x2 Antenna Switch (will add that later to the code).

 # Installation (ToDO)
 * modify StandardFirmata on Arduino IDE